meganemichel/nf-tower-docs/hugo/content/docs/compute-environments/aws-batch.md

 With theses permissions, we can add a new **AWS Batch** environment in the [Tower UI](#launch-compute-environment)

-## Launch Compute Environment
+## Manual compute environment
-To create a new compute environment for AWS Batch (Launch):
+To create a new compute environment for AWS Batch (Manual):

 **1.** In the navigation bar on the upper right, choose your account name then choose "Compute environments" and select on **New Environment**.